meilisearch/documentation/learn/core_concepts/documents.md

 **Meilisearch uses a lot of RAM when indexing documents**.
 Be aware of your [RAM availability](/resources/faq.md#what-are-the-recommended-requirements-for-hosting-a-meilisearch-instance) as you increase your batch size as this could cause Meilisearch to crash.

-When using the [route to add new documents](/reference/api/documents.md#add-or-update-documents), all documents must be sent in an array **even if there is only one document**.
+When using the [add new documents endpoint](/reference/api/documents.md#add-or-update-documents), all documents must be sent in an array even if there is only one document.

 ### Dataset format